Frequently Asked Questions

 The frequency of cupping therapy varies depending on your health goals and the type of cups I use for you.

-• Chronic Pain: Once or twice per week.
+• Chronic Pain: Weekly

-• Muscle Recovery: 1-2 times per week after strenuous exercise
+• Muscle Recovery: 1-2 times per month after strenuous exercise

 *It's important to note that these are general recommendations.